Antetokounmpo scores 54 points, Bucks beat Clippers 106-105 - WHIZ News

 TIP-INS

-Bucks: Holiday was named an All-Star reserve, marking his first All-Star selection since 2013 when he was with the Philadelphia 76ers.
+Bucks: Holiday was named an All-Star reserve, marking his first All-Star selection since 2013 with the Philadelphia 76ers.
 He joins Antetokounmpo on the All-Star team.
 This is the fourth time in the last five seasons that the Bucks have had multiple All-Stars.

 UP NEXT